 It depends on what type of inverter is installed.
 Single-phase hybrid inverters only provide blackout protection for a single-phase circuits, so you would need to choose one circuit on one phase for the blackout protection to use when activated.
 You cannot have power going to all three phases when you are in blackout mode unless you have a separate battery for each individual phase.

 Whether your mind’s made up or you still have more questions, we can help!
-Book a free consultation and see if blackout protection is the right choice for you!
+Shop for a tailored solar system online here or Book a free consultation and see if blackout protection is the right choice for you!